In Memoriam: Dr Theodor Kolobow

 Best known for one of his earliest inventions, the spiral coil membrane lung, Dr Kolobow made many contributions to medical innovation, including advances in haemodialysis, improvements in extracorporeal life support technology and circuit components, and played a pivotal role in shaping our current understanding of cardiopulmonary pathophysiology.

 When asked what his greatest achievement was, Dr. Kolobow responded, “I survived the war.”
 When asked what his greatest contribution was, he would say, “ECMO.”
-When asked what he wanted for Christmas, he would always simply respond with, “Peace.”
+When asked what he wanted for Christmas.

 He formally retired from active research in 2009, but many of his techniques and equipment that he developed are utilised in daily practice by intensive care professionals in all corners of the world today.

 A tribute to Dr Kolobow entitled “Ted Kolobow” written by Luciano Gattinoni, Antonio Pesenti, Lorenzo Berra and Robert Bartlett has been published in Intensive Care Medicine Online First: Obituary ~ Luciano Gattinoni et al. Ted Kolobow